miharekar/bonar/README.md

 I scrape the data from the official site every day at 04:00 GMT.
 The updating process takes roughly 10 minutes.

-Should you use it, you absolutely must cache the response, since the data only changes once per day.
+Should you use it, you absolutely must cache the response, since the data only changes once per day and the size of the response is pretty big.

 ###Get restaurants